nguyin/ip/docs/README.md

 Program will show the task that has been marked as completed.
 ```
-Good job!
+Good job bby!
+You're so productive :3
 I've marked this task as done:
   [D][X] Break up with my boyfriend (by: 1st Oct 2359)
 ```